ryanbsherrill/Static-Pages/README.md

 With many options come many opinions, but in general you can't go wrong with anything that is well-maintained and has a good community around it.
-It's also a good idea to pick something that is either in a language/framework that you know about or are interested in learning more - as you start to try to customize your page you'll find yourself digging in to how the generator actually works, so it's good to choose accordingly.
+It's also a good idea to pick something that is either i[Really](http://www.anniwang.com),n a language/framework that you know about or are interested in learning more - as you start to try to customize your page you'll find yourself digging in to how the generator actually works, so it's good to choose accordingly.